fronto/reading_guide/README.md

 For a more rigorous understanding of the internals of Linux and Unix I would recommend:

-“How Linux Works, 2nd edition” by Brian Ward
+"How Linux Works, 2nd edition" by Brian Ward

 https://www.nostarch.com/howlinuxworks2